 Job interviews.
 They’re a necessary evil, yes?
-We need the job, this is part of the process to getting it.
+We need the job, this is part of the process of getting it.
 It’s crazy scary because everything depends on this conversation with strangers who are going to make a decision about your life.
 The stakes are high.
 You absolutely need to nail your job interview.

 This is so important that we need to be completely prepared.
-One of my “jokes” is that we go through many years of schooling, we gain onsite experience and then we get to a job interview and we’re nervous as heck and stammering all over the place!
+One of my “jokes” is that we go through many years of schooling, we gain onsite experience, and then we get to a job interview, and we’re nervous as heck and stammering all over the place!
 Drawing a blank.
 Losing sleep in advance.

 Here are some steps to getting you absolutely ready to nail your job interview & land your dream job.